 SB 515 contains several provisions, all related to gender identity and sexual orientation.
 If a student enrolled in a public school requests an accommodation that is intended to affirm the student's gender identity from a person employed by the public school, including a request that the student be addressed using a name or pronoun that is different than the name or pronoun assigned to the student in the public school's registration forms or records, the public school employee shall report the student's request to an administrator employed by the county board and assigned to the school, and the administrator shall report the student's request to the student's parent, custodian or guardian.
-The bill advanced from Senate Education committee and advanced to the Senate Judiciary Committee.
+DEAD

 HB 5607 allows a public charter school authority to apply to the School Building Authority for funding to purchase a building to be used for public charter school purposes.
-The bill advanced from the House Education Committee and awaits consideration by the House Finance Committee.
+DEAD